-A student must maintain continuous enrollment or matriculation status.
-After one term of non-attendance and/or lack of class participation (including submission of assigned coursework0, the student will be officially and administratively withdrawn from the institution, unless on an approved leave of absence or Scheduled Term Off.
-A student may return to the institution following the re-admission (i.e., within one year of withdrawal) / Re-entryPolicy (i.e., after one year of withdrawal).
+A student must maintain continuous enrollment or request to be in a non-matriculating status.
+After three consecutive terms of no earned coursework (not including grades of W), the student will be officially and administratively withdrawn from the Institute.
+A student may return to the institution following the readmission (i.e., within one year of withdrawal) / Re-entryPolicy (i.e., after one year of withdrawal).